scrapfly/scrapfly-scrapers/chatgpt-scraper/results/conversation.md

 In short, Paris evolved from a small river settlement into one of the most historically rich and culturally influential capitals in the world.

-By messaging ChatGPT, an AI chatbot, you agree to our [Terms](https://openai.com/terms) and have read our [Privacy Policy](https://openai.com/privacy).
-See Your privacy choices.

-Don't share sensitive info.
-Chats may be reviewed and used to train our models.
-[Learn more](https://help.openai.com/en/articles/5722486-how-your-data-is-used-to-improve-model-performance)

 ChatGPT can make mistakes.
 Check important info.
-See Cookie Preferences.
+See Your privacy choices.

 [https://chatgpt.com/backend-api/sentinel/frame.html?sv=20260423af3c](https://chatgpt.com/backend-api/sentinel/frame.html?sv=20260423af3c)